 Witness Post: Scintillating Scotoma

-Walking in Cousler Park in West York, PA, there was a zigzag flashing light that started on the upper left of my vision and started to take over major portions of my eyesight from my visual horizon.
-Like lightening bolts they images got more and more intense as the moments passed.
+Walking in Cousler Park in West York, PA, there was a zigzag flashing light that started on the upper left of my vision and gradually began to take over major portions of my eyesight from my visual horizon.
+Like lightening bolts the images got more and more intense as the moments passed.
 I asked my brother, Charlie, if we could sit down a moment to let the light flashes pass.
 As someone who is accustomed to seizures, Charlie was the perfect travel companion that day; he talked me through the visual migraine that had overtaken my visual field.
 Only knowing the condition as a “migraine without the headache,” it was time for me to figure out what was going on with my eyes.

-The medical term for what had happened is called. a scintillating scotoma.
+The medical term for what had happened is called a scintillating scotoma.
 In simple terms it is an aura or blank spot that obstructs part of your vision.
 Scintillating scotomas are blind spots that flicker and waver between light and dark as they migrate across you line of sight.

 While not a long lasting or dangerous condition, scintillating scotomas are typically temporary; that said, they can be an indicator of an underlying health condition.